Jack Donovan: Wolves of Vinland

 Donovan joined the Wolves of Vinland in 2014 after visiting their rural Virginia community, and his work helped the Wolves refine their philosophy.
 Lyons has said the Wolves of Vinland were an example of Donovan's "Brotherhood" ideal, as they performed group rituals including animal sacrifice, and had members fight one another as a "test [of] their masculinity".
 The Wolves of Vinland are a Norse neopagan group who only allow white members, viewing racial unity as necessary for tribal unity.
 According to the Political Research Associates' Shane Burley, "While the Wolves maintained a public persona of political neutrality, they had become a social center for the growing Alt Right and were openly welcoming active racialist leaders."

 Donovan formed the Cascadia chapter of the group in 2015.
 In 2018, the Southern Poverty Law Center added the Wolves of Vinland to their list of hate groups, classifying it as a neo-völkisch hate group.
 Donovan left the Wolves of Vinland in 2018, later saying his association with the group was during a "dark chapter" in his life.

 Women

 Donovan has said that men are "domesticated by women", and that "gang masculinity" is the only path to reversing this.
 He has called for restoring "traditional" gender roles, restricting women to birthing and raising children, and preventing them from leadership in society or politics.
 Donovan has suggested that women exist only to give birth to men, and that a family is useful only to make possible his idea of The Brotherhood.
-Donovan has said he doesn't believe women are evil, but that they are self-serving and must be controlled so as their wishes do not clash with men's interests.
+Donovan has said he does not believe women are evil, but that they are self-serving and must be controlled so as their wishes do not clash with men's interests.

 Donovan has argued that "cultural Marxism" has resulted in normal male sexual behavior being considered sexual victimization, and that women use their chastity to control men.